prevplan/prevhelp/content/en/gtc.md

 You can cancel your booking free of charge within 14 days, whereby sending the relevant form is sufficient to meet the deadline.

-3. You can find the separate cancellation form and instructions here.
+3. You can find the separate cancellation form and instructions [here]({{< relref "revocation.md" >}}).

-## 7. Cancellation of seminars and cancellation costs for participants
+### 7. Cancellation of seminars and cancellation costs for participants

-1. As soon as you have received the confirmation email from us, your participation is binding.
+1. Once you have received the booking confirmation from us, your participation is binding.

 2. In the event of cancellation up to 31 days before the start of the course, 25% of the fee is due.